badetitou/badetitou.github.io/misc/_drafts/2022-09-15-integrate-software-engineering-into-the-everyday-world.md

     }
     ```

-2. add a [Pharo](https://pharo.org) script in the file `ci/executeCode.st` that will perform the analysis.
+2. Adds a [Pharo](https://pharo.org) script in the file `ci/executeCode.st` that will perform the analysis.

    ```st
     "=== Load MooseModel ==="